sigasi/sigasi_insights/content/vscode/_index.md

 ### Demo

-You can also open a somewhat larger demo project using the command **Sigasi: Create demo projects**.
+You can also open a somewhat larger demo project using the command **Sigasi: Create Demo Project**.

 ## Other information